 Alex started her career as a kennel assistant in 2004, has been a long time volunteer at the Montville Animal Shelter and also a member of C.A.R.T (critical animal rescue team for emergency response).
 She has been a technician with us since 2009.
 She is a fan of hiking, backpacking and pretty much anything outdoors.
 Alex and Matt now have 2 beautiful healthy children.
-Alex and her family have 4 troublesome cats Evie, Sancho, Lila and Toast, 2 dogs Bullet and Piranha, 2 guinea pigs Penelope and Charlotte, fish and a turtle by the name of Ivan the Terrapin.
+Alex and her family have 4 troublesome cats Evie, Sancho, Lila, and Toast, 2 dogs Bullet and Piranha, 2 guinea pigs Penelope and Charlotte, fish and a turtle by the name of Ivan the Terrapin.
 Alex has been broadening her career by continuing her education in veterinary anesthesia, pre and post-operative monitoring, digital dental x-ray and supra and subgingival scaling and polishing.
 Her love of the profession and enthusiasm for learning makes her a valuable and much-loved part of our family.

-Lisa is the newest member to MoutainView Veterinary Hospital!
-She has been a veterinary technician for many years and still loves it just as much as she did when she first started.
+Lisa has been a veterinary technician for many years and still loves it just as much as she did when she first started.
 Lisa is happily married to her husband and they have a funny and outgoing son.
 She enjoys the summer and spending most of her time on the lake or time with her family.
-Lisa and her family have a Chihuahua named Tia and a pot belly pig named Kosher.
+Lisa and her family have a Chihuahua named Tia, a Mutt named Trigger, and a pot belly pig named Kosher.
 YES, you read that correctly a pig!
 Having worked in a variety of capacities, Lisa has become of vital importance in managing our ever-changing inventory.
 A true tough New York Italian at heart, it kills her if she can’t get someone to take a cookie.
 Mangia!

-Lauren graduated Randolph High school in 2008.
-She began working in a veterinary hospital her junior year of high school.
-She began working in the kennel then moved to receptionist and later became a technician.
+Lauren graduated from Randolph High school in 2008.
+She began working in a veterinary hospital in her junior year of high school.
+She began working in the kennel then moved to customer service relations specialist and later became a veterinary technician.
 After she graduated high school she went to County College of Morris to become a police officer.
 Originally she thought she wanted to be a K9 Officer but, she realized that after working for the veterinary hospital that she liked helping the animals.
 Lauren loves to go horseback riding and loves spending time with her animals.
 She has three dogs 'Tator Tot', 'Nesquick', and “Luna”.
 She has 2 cats 'Camo' and 'Kitty Widdy', chickens and 2 ducks.
 Lauren’s organizational skills and ability to keep the hospital in check, even at moments of perceived chaos, is her forte.
 She is furthering her education by taking classes toward her degree in Veterinary Hospital Management.

 Danielle has always had a passion for animals and loves taking care of them.
-She has been working with us since April 2011 as kennel assistant and also works as receptionist.
+She has been working with us since April 2011 as a kennel assistant and also works as a customer service specialist.
 Danielle is also a volunteer in the Rockaway Borough Fire department where she spends some of her free time between school and work.
-She is a 2017 graduate of County College of Morris with an Associates Degree in Restaurant and Hospitality Management.
-Danielle was always told by her parents to never bring any animals home, but couldn’t help herself.
-So now she has two cats, Haley and Frankie, who were both adopted from Eleventh Hour Rescue.
-Danielle did a great job nursing these two very sickly—but now lively kitties—back to health.
+She is now attending County College of Morris working towards her Associates Degree in Restaurant and Hospitality Management.

 Justine graduated from Hopatcong H.S. in 2009 and pursued her passion for animals by working in an animal hospital for two years.
-Then she felt the need to provide assistance to less fortunate pets by working in shelter medicine for three and half years.
+Then she felt the need to provide assistance to less fortunate pets by working in shelter medicine for three and a half years.
 Eventually, Justine found MVH and made it her home.
-She is planning furthering her education by earning her CVT (Certified Veterinary Technician) in the future.
-Justine cares for a menagerie of pets including her two dogs, Dillinger and Nike, and her five cats, Rupert, Hobbes, Colby, Gizmo, and her one-eyed wonder Sundance.
+She is planning to further her education by earning her CVT (Certified Veterinary Technician) in the future.
+Justine cares for a menagerie of pets including her two dogs, Cohen and Nike, and her five cats, Rupert, Hobbes, Colby, Gizmo, and her one-eyed wonder Sundance.

-Celena has been working at Moutainview since 2014.
-She enjoys working with the pets and has a special touch when caring for them.
+Celena has been working at Mountainview since 2013.
+She enjoys working with pets and has a special touch when caring for them.
 If you are having a bad day you can always count on her to make you smile or laugh.
 Celena has a Lhasa Apso named Gonzo who may be responsible for the perpetual smile on her face.
-She likes to go hiking with her dog and hanging with friends and family.
+She likes to go hiking with her dog and hanging out with friends and family.
 Celena is currently in the process of getting into the Navy.
 We will be sad to see her go, but couldn’t recommend a more competent or caring individual to serve our country.

 Kim is a graduate of Morris Knolls High School.
 She has been working at MountianView since 2015.
 She is currently a junior at Rowan University and is pursuing a degree in Biology, with minors in Spanish and Music.
 After she graduates, she hopes to go to veterinary school to follow in the footsteps of all the amazing doctors at MountianView!

-Alec has been employed with MountainView since July 2016.
-He graduated Morris Knolls High School in 2015, after graduation he attended the Veterinary Assistant program at Morris County Vocational School.
-He has always had a love for animals and enjoys taking care of his 2 year old Pomeranian, Harley.
-In his spare time, Alec enjoys watching hockey on tv, and attending NJ devils games.
+Alec has been employed with MountainView Veterinary Hospital since July 2016.
+He graduated Morris Knolls High School in 2015 after he graduated he attended the Veterinary Assistant program at Morris County Vocational School.
+He has always had a love for animals and enjoys taking care of his Pomeranian, Harley.
+In his spare time, Alec enjoys watching hockey on TV and attending NJ devils games.
 Alec has a deep connection with our hospitalized patients and he a keen ability to identify the little things that make them feel at home.